jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/clouds/amazon.md

     s3Region: ""
     s3Prefix: ""
 ```
 Note: A pair of Access Keys will be created even if you set **autoCreate** to **false**.
 To prevent this, you can set an existing pair through environment variables: **VAULT_AWS_ACCESS_KEY_ID** and **VAULT_AWS_SECRET_ACCESS_KEY**.

+## Configuring DNS and TLS on EKS

+If you require custom Domain Name Service (DNS) and/or Transport Layer Security (TLS) support, follow the steps in this section.

+### Configuring AWS Route 53

+In order to configure you cluster to enable external DNS and TLS for its services and your applications, you must configure AWS Route53 appropriately.

+An administrator should have a domain name registered with a name registrar, for example www.acmecorp.example, before configuring Route 53’s Hosted Zone settings.
+For more information, refer to [Getting Started with Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html) from the Amazon documentation.

+1. Within the AWS Dashboard, navigate to the Region Selector dropdown and choose the region that you are going to work with.
+2. Configure the following settings as described in [Creating a Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) from the Amazon documentation:
+    - Input a DNS suffix in DNS name, for example acmecorp.example
+    - (Optional) input a Comment for your Hosted Zone
+    - Choose Public as your Zone Type
+    - Click Create

+Once created, the Hosted Zone Details page loads.
+NS (Name server) and SOA (Start of Authority) records are automatically created for your domain (for example acmecorp.example)

+### Configuring External DNS

+Once you have configured AWS Route 53, you can browse the Hosted Zones page from the navigation pane for the selected region to set up your external domain.

+NOTE: External DNS will automatically update DNS records if you reuse a domain name, so if you delete an old cluster and create a new one it will preserve the same domain configuration for the new cluster.

+1. Choose a unique DNS name; you can use nested domains (for example, cluster1.acmecorp.example).
+Create a new Hosted Zone for this subdomain.
+2. In the newly created Hosted Zone details page, copy all the nameservers from the NS recordset and annotate the name of your subdomain.
+3. Go back to the Hosted Zone created for your apex domain, in this case acmecorp.example, and click on <create_record_set> to create a new record set.
+    - Input the name of the subdomain in the Name field.
+In this case cluster1.acmecorp.example
+    - Select NS as the Type
+    - Input the nameservers that you copied from the subdomain Hosted Zone in the Value field
+4. Click Create
+5. Configure Jenkins X for the new domain names:
+    - Open the `jx-requirements.yml` file in a text editor (such as TextEdit for macOS or gedit for Linux) and edit the ingress section at the root level.
+        ```yaml
+        ingress:
+          domain: cluster1.acmecorp.example
+          ignoreLoadBalancer: true
+          externalDNS: true
+          namespaceSubDomain: -jx.
+          tls:
+            email: certifiable@acmecorp.example
+            enabled: true
+            production: true
+        ```
+When you're ready to run `jx boot` this configuration will be applied to your cluster.